 4. Access Restriction

-Data security could also use cryptographic protocols to mask the stored data.
-However, access to such protocol is again limited to authorized personnel.
+Data security could also use cryptographic protocols to mask the stored data by encrypting the data.
+However, access to such encrypted data is again limited to authorized personnel.
 This means data security uses two levels of protection in which both physical and electronic access are restricted.

 The approach cyber security uses is somewhat similar but differs in that the restriction is towards any third party.
 By use of end-user protection, encryptions and scanning software, access to the device through the internet is blocked.